 Novel Longevity Science

-Usually I begin these article by first describing the main uses and benefits of the supplement or technology.
-This article though I’ll begin by describing the unique anti-aging mechanism of SKQ1 because it’s quite remarkable.
+Usually, I begin these articles by first describing the main uses and benefits of the supplement or technology.
+In this article though I’ll begin by describing the unique anti-aging mechanism of SKQ1 because it’s quite remarkable.

 SKQ1 vs Phenoptosis